 A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the output pin (SO).
 The maximum SCK frequency allowable for the Continuous Array Read is defined by the f{CAR3} specification.
-The Continuous Array Read bypasses the data buffer and leaves the contents of the Buffer unchanged.
+The Continuous Array Read bypasses both data buffers and leaves the contents of the buffers unchanged.

-5.5 Main Memory Page Read
+5.6 Main Memory Page Read

-A Main Memory Page Read allows the user to read data directly from any one of the 1,024 pages in the main memory, bypassing the data buffer and leaving the contents of the Buffer unchanged.
-To start a Main Memory Page Read using the optional DataFlash-L page size (264 bytes), the \overline{CS} pin must first be asserted then an opcode of D2h must be clocked into the device followed by three address bytes (which comprise the 24-bit page and byte address sequence) and four dummy bytes.
-The first 10 bits (PA9 - PA0) of the 19-bit address sequence specify which page of the main memory array to read, and the last nine bits (BA8 - BA0) of the 19-bit address sequence specify the starting byte address within the page.
-To perform a Main Memory Page Read with the default page size (256 bytes), the opcode D2h must be clocked into the device followed by three address bytes (A17 - A0) and four dummy bytes.
-The first 10 bits (A17 - A8) of the

-18-bit address sequence specify which page of the main memory array to read, and the last eight bits (A7 - A0) of the 18-bit address sequence specify the starting byte address within that page.
+A Main Memory Page Read allows the reading of data directly from a single page in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
+To start a page read using the standard DataFlash page size (264 bytes), an opcode of D2h must be clocked into the device followed by three address bytes (which comprise the 21-bit page and byte address sequence) and four dummy bytes.
+The first 12 bits (PA11 - PA0) of the 21-bit address sequence specify the page in main memory to be read and the last 9 bits (BA8 - BA0) of the 21-bit address sequence specify the starting byte address within that page.
+To start a page read using the binary page size (256 bytes), the opcode D2h must be clocked into the device followed by three address bytes and four dummy bytes.
+The first 12 bits (A19 - A8) of the 20-bit address sequence specify the starting byte atdress sequence specify which page of the main memory array to read, and the last 8 bits (A7 - A0) of the 20-bit address sequence specify the starting byte address within that page.
 The dummy bytes that follow the address bytes are sent to initialize the read operation.
-Following the dummy bytes, the additional pulses on SCK result in data being output on the SO (Serial Output) pin.
+Following the dummy bytes, the additional pulses on SCK result in data being output on the SO (serial output) pin.